Laboratory applications of principles covered in CHEM 103.

 This course meets the All-University Core Curriculum (AUCC) requirements for Biological/Physical Sciences (Category 3A) and is approved under gtPathways in the content area of Natural and Physical Sciences with Lab (GT-SC1).

-CHEM 103 (Chemistry in Context (GT-SC2) or concurrent registration.
+CHEM 103 (Chemistry in Context (GT-SC2)) or concurrent registration or CHEM 107 (Fundamentals of Chemistry (GT-SC2)) or concurrent registration.

 Textbooks and Materials